Epaiva14/Space-Game/README.md

 }
 ```
-Creating movement for the astronaut was easy, since i had to pretty much make everything manual according to what button was pressed.
+Creating movement for the astronaut was easy, since I had to pretty much make everything manual according to what button was pressed.

 As for the aliens?
 I had struggled trying to find the right lines of code and what x or y axis location i wanted the aliens to move about the screen, without disappearing competely.